linnmyatmaung/UTBack/README.md

 ## 📝 About the Project

-This backend powers the UTYCC Welcome Event voting system.
+This backend powers the UTYCC Welcome Event voting and agenda system.
 It enables secure voting for event participants, real-time agenda updates, and comprehensive admin management.
 The system is designed for reliability, scalability, and ease of integration with frontend applications.

 **Key Capabilities:**